-- What is the timeline for these re-entry measures? - These measures relate to persons entering the country from June 15 to June 30. - Who gets tested when they enter the country? - The Ministry of Health & Wellness is working in collaboration with the Airports Authority of Jamaica to ensure that airport operators will continue to screen, test and monitor all passengers arriving to the destination.
-All high-risk persons entering Jamaica will undergo a test for COVID-19.
-Testing applies to Nationals as well as to visitors.
-The health and safety of our residents and visitors remain Jamaica's top priorities as we reopen our borders. - Will a non-resident guest who tests positive and their immediate travelling party be quarantined for 14 days regardless of their original length of stay? - If one member of a ravelling party tests positive for COVID-19 on arrival, the person who tested positive will be isolated in a public health facility for a minimum period of 14 days, or until they are able to produce two consecutive negative tests in a 48-hour period.

-- The Ministry of Health and Wellness is presently seeking to identify private facilities as an options for visitors to chose if they have a preference with the caveat that there will be a cost associated with any private facilities versus free for the public healthcare facility. - The other members of the travelling party will be required to "stay in place" at the accommodation facility and have a daily check in with an assigned public health Official until the end of their scheduled stay, at which time they may check out and return home.
+- In order to monitor and trace any spread of the virus, the health authorities must be able to track the movement of persons visiting the island.
+All persons staying outside the Resilient Corridor are required to use the Jamcovid 19 app so the health authorities can manage movement.
+Installing it before your travel will save on airport processing time. - Will a non-resident guest who tests positive and their immediate travelling party be quarantined for 14 days regardless of their original length of stay? - If one member of a travelling party tests positive for COVID-19 on arrival, the person who tested positive will be isolated in a public health facility for a minimum period of 14 days, or until they are able to produce two consecutive negative tests in a 48-hour period. - The Ministry of Health and Wellness is presently seeking to identify private facilities as an option for visitors to choose if they have a preference with the caveat that there will be a cost associated with any private facility versus free for the public healthcare facility. - The other members of the travelling party will be required to "stay in place" at the accommodation facility and have a daily check in with an assigned public health Official until the end of their scheduled stay, at which time they may check out and return home.